Good Etiquette Guide for the Surviving Family – Day of Visitation or Funeral

 - Having friends to keep the coffee cups washed and the coffee hot can take some of the burden off the family, and most people are very happy to help in this way.

 - If the casket is present during visitation, guests will be expected to pause briefly for a moment of quiet reflection or prayer.
-They will greet you either before or after pausing at the casket, depending on whether you are occupied at the time they arrive.
+They will greet you before or after pausing at the casket, depending on whether you are occupied when they arrive.

 Aside from the guest register, keep a notebook handy to record the names of those who bring food and flowers, those who visit, and those who help (or offer to help) in any way – do not depend on your memory.